 (b) specify the work planned to be carried out during each such outage;

-(c) be in writing in substantially the form requested by Western Power; and
+(c) be in writing in substantially the form requested by the corporation; and

 (d) be consistent with good electricity industry practice.

-(6) If a user becomes aware that a maintenance plan provided by the user under subregulation (2) in respect of one of its connections will not be complied with, then the user must promptly notify Western Power.
+(6) If a user becomes aware that a maintenance plan provided by the user under subregulation (2) in respect of one of its connections will not be complied with, then the user must promptly notify the corporation.

+[Regulation 31 amended in Gazette 31 Mar 2006 p.
+1335 and 1339.]

 32. Information required to prepare annual reports

-(1) Each user must, on or before 31 July in each year, provide Western Power with such electricity generation and load forecast information in relation to each of its connections as is reasonably required by Western Power to enable Western Power to comply with its obligations under clause 4(1) of Schedule 5 to the Act.
+(1) Each user must, on or before 31 July in each year, provide a corporation with such electricity generation and load forecast information in relation to each of its connections as is reasonably required by the corporation to enable the corporation to comply with its obligations under clause 4(1) of Schedule 5 to the Act.

 (2) Each user must use reasonable endeavours to provide accurate and complete information under subregulation (1).

+[Regulation 32 amended in Gazette 31 Mar 2006 p.
+1338-39.]

 33. Augmentation of the electricity transmission network

-(1) Without limiting Western Power’s obligations under the Act, any proposal to augment the electricity transmission network must be consistent with the network planning criteria to the extent that Western Power reasonably believes the network planning criteria are applicable in the circumstances.
+(1) Without limiting a corporation’s obligations under the Act, any proposal to augment its electricity transmission network must be consistent with the network planning criteria to the extent that the corporation reasonably believes the network planning criteria are applicable in the circumstances.

-(2) Subject to regulation 14, if Western Power believes that it is necessary or desirable to augment the electricity transmission network, then Western Power must consult with any person who is —
+(2) Subject to regulation 14, if a corporation believes that it is necessary or desirable to augment its electricity transmission network, then the corporation must consult with any person who is —

 (a) a user or who has made an access application; and

-(b) in Western Power’s opinion, likely to be materially affected by the proposed augmentation.
+(b) in the corporation’s opinion, likely to be materially affected by the proposed augmentation.

+[Regulation 33 amended in Gazette 31 Mar 2006 p.
+1335 and 1338-41.]

 Part 6 — Access terms

 34. Reasonable endeavours

-Notwithstanding the terms of any access agreement, an obligation on Western Power to provide access services or to ensure service quality parameters in relation to the electricity transmission network is to be read and construed as an obligation to use all reasonable endeavours to provide those services or ensure those parameters.
+Notwithstanding the terms of any access agreement, an obligation on a corporation to provide access services or to ensure service quality parameters in relation to its electricity transmission network is to be read and construed as an obligation to use all reasonable endeavours to provide those services or ensure those parameters.

+[Regulation 34 amended in Gazette 31 Mar 2006 p.
+1335 and 1338.]

 35. Force majeure and interruption

 (1) A force majeure event in respect of a party to an access agreement or a person to which these regulations apply means any event outside the party’s control, including —